JaneliaSciComp/SongExplorer/README.md

 "T1xF,T2".
 When `representation` is "waveform", the values before the comma are ignored and 1D convolutions of width T2 are repeatedly applied until the remaining unpadded tensor length is less that T2 or `# conv layers` has been reached.
-For `spectrogram` and `mel-cepstrum`, the string before the comma is the size of the 2D convolutions in time (T1) and frequency (F) that are repeatedly used for each layer until the remaining unpadded tensor size is smaller than this kernel in one or both dimensions.
+For "spectrogram" and "mel-cepstrum", the string before the comma is the size of the 2D convolutions in time (T1) and frequency (F) that are repeatedly used for each layer until the remaining unpadded tensor size is smaller than this kernel in one or both dimensions.
 Then full-height